Florida Public Broadcasting Educational Outreach

 The Sunshine Edition: The 2015 Legislative Session.
 Miami’s WLRN hour long program on the 2015 legislative session can be found here: The Sunshine Edition: The 2015 Legislative Session

-In the last gubernatorial race, FPBS radio stations served as the radio partner, broadcasting the debates over the air.
+In the last gubernatorial race, FPM radio stations served as the radio partner, broadcasting the debates over the air.
 Click here for audio coverage from Miami’s WLRN :2014 Governors Race

-The 2006 Gubernatorial Debate, produced and broadcast in partnership with Florida Public Broadcasting Service, Leadership Florida and The Florida Press Association: 2006 Gubernatorial Debate
+The 2006 Gubernatorial Debate, produced and broadcast in partnership with Florida Public Media, Leadership Florida and The Florida Press Association: 2006 Gubernatorial Debate